 More and more sectors are looking at their resource footprint and how they can transition to circularity.
 “In fashion, for example, the fast-paced nature of trends often leads to overproduction and waste.
 Embracing circular economy principles could help promote sustainable materials and recycling practices,” he says.

 On the other hand, the construction sector has “vast potential” for reusing materials and optimising resource use, but it often “lags” in integrating these practices due to traditional methods.
-The electronics industry faces challenges with e-waste and lifecycle of products.
-They can make “substantial progress” by focusing on design for longevity and recovery, according to Mr Philipp.
+The electronics industry faces challenges with e-waste the lifecycle of products.
+They can make “substantial progress” by focussing on design for longevity and recovery, according to Mr Philipp.

 The construction sector has “vast potential” for reusing materials and optimising resource use, but it often “lags” in integrating these practices due to traditional methods